Details

 Refer back to the top of this spec for screenshots, and note you shouldn't actually write any

-does everything for you).
+additional System.out.println statements (Game.java does everything for you).